openeuropa/task-runner/README.md

 **NOTE:** It is mandatory to place your command classes under `./src/TaskRunner/Commands`, otherwise the Task Runner will not register them at startup.

-Even if not mandatory it is recommended for your command classes to extend `EC\OpenEuropa\TaskRunner\Commands\AbstractCommands`.
+Even if not mandatory it is recommended for your command classes to extend `OpenEuropa\TaskRunner\Commands\AbstractCommands`.

 For more details on how to expose custom commands please refer to the main [Robo documentation](http://robo.li/getting-started).